Hawaii E-Bike Laws 2026: $30 Registration, Act 259

 Filtered from our review catalog by class eligibility under Hawaii statute.
 Spec-matched, not popularity-ranked.

-Permitted on every surface Hawaii recognizes — roads, bike lanes, and multi-use paths.250 W · 16 mph · Score 8.0
+Permitted on roads, bike lanes, and bike paths in Hawaii.20 mph · Score 7.5

 Read the review